narengan/cis/cli/cli-glb.md

 **NAME**

-   glb-events - List status changes from origins connected to a glb monitor.
+   glb-events - List status changes from origins connected to a GLB monitor.

 **USAGE**